James Ralston: Legacy

+Ralston was named a National Historic Person in 1973.

-The Colonel James L. Ralston Armoury in Amherst, Nova Scotia is named in his honour and is the historic home of the Nova Scotia Highlanders Regiment.
+The Colonel James Layton Ralston Armoury in Amherst, Nova Scotia is named in his honour and is the historic home of the Nova Scotia Highlanders Regiment.

 A large tern schooner was named in his honour in 1919 at Eatonville, Nova Scotia.

 Ralston, Alberta and the Ralston Residence at the Canadian Forces College in Toronto was completed in October 1999, and was named after him.

+He was portrayed by actor Sandy Webster in the 1986 television miniseries The King Chronicle.

 Archives

 There is a John Layton Ralston fonds at Library and Archives Canada.